Nick-Toth/NetRand/README.md

   - The queue is inherently finite.
 This could be problematic if Jenny wanted 10,000 random numbers, but the queue contained       only 5000.
 I haven't given much thought to solutions for this problem, although I'm confident it's not a prohibitive           issue.

   - SLOW.
-That's just reality. * On a related note, the fact that internet access is required might be problematic for some       projects requiting random numbers. *
+That's just reality. * On a related note, the fact that internet access is required might be problematic for some       projects requiring random numbers. *

   - Spam and carelessness could be a serious issue in practice.
 It's easy to imagine that clients might make requests that fill the queue with unreasonable sequences.
 Conversely, clients might go out of their way to avoid any sequences, which is     similarly problematic.
-I suspect that, with enough users, these issues would balance eachother.
+I suspect that, with enough users, these issues would balance each other.
 In the case of this           program, I have implemented a solution which I will explain below.

+  - Clients might receive their own previous input.
+The original idea was actually to use a stack.
+I suspect that using a         queue will solve this issue.

 ## Overview Part II:

 After letting it marinate for a while, I finally decided to create this simplistic implementation of the idea.
 The biggest difference is that I have taken a substantial countermeasure to solve the issue of spam.
-Rather than directly enqueuing users' inputs, the server weaves ("012" ° "987" => "091827") their inputs with a hash of their ip address.
-Hopefully this will only need to be a temporary solution.
+Rather than directly enqueuing users' inputs, the server weaves ("012" ° "987" => "091827") their inputs with a hash of their IP address (no client records are kept).
+Hopefully, this will only need to be a temporary solution.
 Ultimately, I'd prefer to use the direct approach.

 ## Conclusion: